Commodities Halftime Report: Separating the Wheat from the Chaff

 In the first half of 2017, palladium, the silvery-white metal used in the production of catalytic converters, has surged to a 16-year high on speculative demand.

 At first blush, this trade might seem counterintuitive.
 After all, gas-powered vehicles, which use catalytic converters to control emissions, are expected to be surpassed in sales by electric vehicles, which do not require palladium, as early as 2040.
 Volvo just announced that it would completely phase out gas-only vehicles by 2019.
-Meanwhile, Tesla’s first mass-market battery electric vehicle (BEV) finally hit production last week.
+Meanwhile, Tesla’s first mass-market battery electric vehicle (BEV) finally hit production this week.

 Driving palladium’s rally this year, though, are bets that European car buyers will soon be switching from diesel-burning to gas-burning cars because of emissions concerns.